 Net Zero Ready, or what is sometimes referred to as “Approaching Net Zero”, provides building owners with an achievable first step towards a Net Zero building.
-Buildings that are Net Zero Ready, are built to a high energy efficient standard.
-This allows the building owner to incorporate renewable energy generation at the building later and at a lower cost due to a reduced requirement for energy in the building.
+Buildings that are Net Zero Ready, are built to a high energy efficiency standard.
+The “ready” part of Net Zero Ready refers to the ability of a net-zero ready building to become net zero when renewables are integrated.
+Renewables are often an expensive upgrade, and one that can be done relatively easily at a later date compared to upgrades which are integral to the building, e.g., insulation in the walls.
 This approach can yield immediate benefits in both increased occupant comfort and lower operational costs, without the significant increased capital cost of adding renewable energy generation.

-How does planning for Net Zero Ready effect my construction project?
+How does planning for Net Zero Ready affect my construction project?

-As the technologies and construction details required to achieve net zero ready are not widely used in construction today, it is recommended that the requirements to achieve net zero be considered at the concept design stage.
+Net-zero ready starts at the design stage.
 An energy consultant (energy modeler), working in conjunction with the design team at this stage can provide guidance on the design features that will be required to achieve Net Zero Ready.
 It is also recommended to include a cost estimator on the design team, to track the cost implications for the efficiency features included in the project.
 By combining these two skills a project can develop a big picture view of the capital and long-term operational costs for a new building project.

 The concept of integrated design is critically important in achieving a Net Zero Ready building.
 Leaving consideration of energy efficiency to the later stages of design usually results in higher costs to achieve similar savings and can have cascading effects across all the design elements of a project.
-Additionally, if a project plans to eventually achieve full Net Zero and implement on site renewable generation, this could have an impact on design of the building. i.e. Roof mounted or ground mounted solar could have an impact on the structural or landscape design of a project.
+Additionally, if a project plans to eventually achieve full Net Zero through on-site renewable generation, this could have an impact on design of the building. i.e. Roof mounted or ground mounted solar could have an impact on the structural or landscape design of a project.